-- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply a waterproof bandage (may be purchased at your local pharmacy) to the wounds.
-Please ensure that the bandage is large enough to completely cover the incision.
-Apply a fresh waterproof bandage after each shower.
+- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply 2x2 Tegaderm (clear medical dressing) to the wounds.
 If you have splint you do not need to change anything.
 Keep extremity dry